MAIF/shapash/README.md

 </p>

-- Allow Data Scientists to quickly understand their models by using a **webapp** to easily navigate between global and local explainability, and understand how the different features contribute: [Live Demo Shapash-Monitor](https://shapash-demo.ossbymaif.fr/)
+- Allow Data Scientists to quickly understand their models using a **webapp** to easily navigate between global and local explainability, and understand how the different features contribute: [Live Demo Shapash-Monitor](https://shapash-demo.ossbymaif.fr/)

-- **Summarize and export** the local explanation
+- **Summarize and export** local explanation
-> **Shapash** proposes a short and clear local explanation.
-It allows each user, whatever their Data background, to understand a local prediction of a supervised model thanks to a summarized and explicit explanation
+> **Shapash** provides concise and clear local explanations, It allows each user, enabling users of any Data background to understand a local prediction of a supervised model through a summarized and explicit explanation

-- **Evaluate** the quality of your explainability using different metrics
+- **Evaluate** the quality of your explainability with various metrics

-- Easily share and discuss results with non-Data users
+- Effortlessly share and discuss results with non-Data users

-- Select subsets for further analysis of explainability by filtering on explanatory and additional features, correct or wrong predictions.
+- Select subsets for in-depth analysis of explainability by filtering based on explanatory and additional features, as well as correct or wrong predictions.
 [Picking Examples to Understand Machine Learning Model](https://www.kdnuggets.com/2022/11/picking-examples-understand-machine-learning-model.html)

 - Deploy interpretability part of your project: From model training to deployment (API or Batch Mode)

 - Contribute to the **auditability of your model** by generating a **standalone HTML report** of your projects.
 [Report Example](https://shapash.readthedocs.io/en/latest/report.html)
->We hope that this report will bring a valuable support to auditing models and data related to a better AI governance.
+>We believe that this report will offer valuable support for auditing models and data, leading to improved AI governance.
-Data Scientists can now deliver to anyone who is interested in their project **a document that freezes different aspects of their work as a basis of an audit report**.
+Data Scientists can now provide anyone interested in their project with **a document that captures various aspects of their work as the foundation for an audit report**.
-This document can be easily shared across teams (internal audit, DPO, risk, compliance...).
+This document can be easily shared among teams (internal audit, DPO, risk, compliance...).

 <p align="center">
   <img src="https://raw.githubusercontent.com/MAIF/shapash/master/docs/_static/shapash-report-demo.gif" width="800">